kailaix/ADCME.jl/docs/src/uq.md

 | $\sigma_{\text{noise}}=0.01$ | ![](https://github.com/ADCMEMarket/ADCMEImages/blob/master/nn2-uq0.01-1.png?raw=true) | ![](https://github.com/ADCMEMarket/ADCMEImages/blob/master/nn2-uq0.01-2.png?raw=true) |

 We see that in general when $u$ is larger, the uncertainty bound is larger.
 For small $u$, we can estimate the map $K(u)$ quite accurately using a neural network.

-## Example 4: UQ for Dynamical Problems

-Finally, we consider a highly nonlinear dynamical fluid equation.
-The numerical scheme for this equation is also nonlinear and implicit, and requires a Newton-raphson solve per time step.
-Therefore, the MCMC simulation is quite expensive.